WowDevTools/CASCHost/README.md

 * MinimumFileDataId:
 	* This is the smallest FileDataId for new files; this acts as a buffer between official Blizzard files and custom ones
 	* Set this relatively high if planning to upgrade the client in the future as to avoid overwriting future Blizzard FileDataIds
+* RebuildPassword
+	* Sets the password required for the rebuild command
 * BNetAppSupport:
 	* This enabled the creation of the Install and Download files which are only required if you're deploying via the BNet App
 * HostDomain: